GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 See [Executors](https://docs.seqera.io/nextflow/executor) for a full list of Nextflow executors.

-## Nextflow CLI
+## Installing Nextflow

+Nextflow is a [**Groovy**](https://groovy-lang.org/)-based workflow language (Groovy is a superset of Java) that runs on any POSIX-compatible system (Linux, macOS, WSL on Windows).
+It requires Bash 3.2 or later and Java 17 or later, and is distributed as a [self-installing package](https://docs.seqera.io/nextflow/install).
+No special installation procedure is required.

-Nextflow is a workflow language based on [**Groovy**](https://groovy-lang.org/) (a superset of Java) that simplifies the writing of complex, scalable, and reproducible pipelines.
-Users can leverage existing programming knowledge without a steep learning curve, as process scripts can be written in any Linux-compatible language (Bash, Python, Perl, Ruby, etc.).
+Process scripts can be written in any Linux-compatible language (Bash, Python, Perl, Ruby, R, etc.), so you can reuse existing programming knowledge without a steep learning curve.

-Nextflow provides a robust **command line interface (CLI)** for managing and executing pipelines.
-It runs on any POSIX-compatible system (Linux, macOS, etc.) and on Windows through WSL.

-It requires Bash 3.2 (or later) and Java 17 (or later).

-Nextflow is distributed as a [self-installing package](https://docs.seqera.io/nextflow/install) and does not require any special installation procedure.

-For today's workshop Nextflow is already installed on the system we will be using, so there should be no additional steps needed.
+For today's workshop Nextflow is already installed on the system we will be using, so no additional steps are needed.

 !!! info "How to install Nextflow locally"